adi868/Cards-Memory-Game/README.md

 # Card Memory Game

 ## Overview
 This is a desktop and mobile-friendly Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
 But be careful.
-Don't click the same one more than once!
+Don't click the same one more than once.
 Check it out at [Pokémon Clicky-Game](https://adi868.github.io/Deployed-Clicky/).

 ### How To Play:
 1. On start, a random order of Pokémon will appear on the screen.